Lyptik/Duration/README.md

 # [Duration](http://duration.cc)

+Fork to send Artnet datas and synchronize duration as a slave timeline with Millumin

 ## Timeline for creative code

 Duration controls change over time.
 With a simple one window approach, the cross platform stand alone application manages lists of tracks to compose changing data over a fixed duration.